MrJohn91/ml-service-project/README.md

 - Ingest data
 - Train a model
-- Serve predictions via REST API
+- Serve predictions via via FastAPI (REST API)

 Built using **FastAPI**, containerized with **Docker**, and deployed to **AWS ECS**, the project features: